Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 A selection of the curlers for thick hair that we tested for this guide

-In order to narrow down the best curling wands for thick hair based on firsthand experience, we made sure to complete a thorough testing process.
+To refine a list of the best curling wands for thick hair, based on our own firsthand experience, we made sure to carry out a thorough testing process – putting a broad range of tools through their paces.
 We paid close attention to a number of details, features and characteristics, including the settings and functions available, how easy they were to use and, most importantly, the look and lasting power of our curls.

 The design, price and added extras – such as a heatproof glove or carry case – were also considered.
 Each of the tools in this guide either met or went above and beyond our expectations, so you can trust that we deem any of them a worthy addition to your styling arsenal.